جامعة النجاح الوطنية

 • 10216202

-This course covers simple linear regression, multiple regressions, estimation, and goodness if fit tests, residual analysis, using matrices a regression, and factor rotation and applications.
+This course covers simple linear regression, multiple regressions, estimation, and goodness of fit tests, residual analysis, using matrices in regression, and factor rotation and applications

 3